Delta 4: Psycho Killer

 Psycho Killer is a graphic action-adventure game released by On-Line Entertainment in 1992 for the Commodore CDTV.
 A version for MS-DOS was released in 1993.

-The game involves an unnamed protagonist going on a quest in order to save a woman from a murderer, and to save himself.
+The game involves the protagonist (unnamed in game but listed in credits as "John Schulz") going on a quest in order to save a woman (listed as "Sarah Collins") from a murderer ("Morgan James"), and to save himself.
 The graphics for the game were created using digitised still photographs that were taken in the suburbs of London.

 Gameplay of Psycho Killer is restricted to a point-and-click interface, such as clicking certain arrows to go their respective direction.
 There are multiple times in the game where the player must respond promptly to a quick time event in order to proceed to the next scene.
 Failure to do so can result in the game ending with the protagonist's death.

 In issue 32 of Amiga Format, the reviewer gave the game 13% and complained of "poor gameplay", comparing it to an "interactive home movie" and asked who would want to play a game featuring a "spotty herbert who drives a Vauxhall Chevette".
 The game was reviewed again in issue 39 of the same magazine; the review gave it the same score, and complained again about the poor gameplay.

 Amiga Joker reviewed the game more positively.
 The magazine gave the game a 3/5, stating, "with a little bit of goodwill, the game could be described as a interactive movie".
 The magazine ended the review calling the game "the best pure CD game ever."

 Amiga Magazine also reviewed the game positively, but did not give a score.
 The magazine spoke about the "forgiving reaction time".
 The magazine also said that the game is well-tuned to the CDTV.
 The magazine complained that the mouse pointer was black which made it "impossible to see" during some scenes.